Harsh is a SQL DBA having experience of over 13 years. He has worked on most technologies related to SQL Server. He loves politics , reading

 This is how our plot looks now.

 Well, let’s say I am bored of dots in my scatter plot and I want to change the shape of my points.
-I add one more parameter named shape and pass it value of 4.
-As you can see in the screen shot below this command, ggplot has changed shape of the points in the scatter plot.
+I add one more parameter named shape and pass it value of four.
+As you can see in the screenshot below this command, ggplot has changed shape of the points in the scatter plot.

 Well, I suppose you get the picture, don’t you?
 To change the points, you add more parameters to the geom function.

 What parameters you can pass depends on the geom you are using.
 This is just the tip of the iceberg and if you start digging deeper in ggplot, you would find the opportunities almost endless.